 Do not attempt to get out on the rocks, and do not exhaust yourself fighting a current, we promise it will win.
 There are a few Black Sandy beaches breaking the otherwise pure rock faces here.
 You are not supposed to use them, but we are well beyond that mattering now.
 If you fail to spot one, keep with the current and keep going staying close to shore, eventually you will find Wailea Beach.
 It’s a bit of a hike back along the Beach Path but better than the other options!

 The best option is not to get in this position and read the current and not extend yourself more than is safe.
 Read our Sorkelling Saftey Tips.

 <<< Keawakapu Beach Guide – Beach Guide – Wailea Beach Guide >>>

 Have Your Say

 Have you been to Ulua Beach?
 What did you think of it?
 Was it busy or quiet when you visited?
 What did you do at the beach?
 Did you sample the Snorkelling?
 What did you see?
-We would love to heat your thoughts on this incredible beach and to hear about what you experienced on your visit.
-And of course any questions just fire away,
+We would love to hear your thoughts on this incredible beach and to hear about what you experienced on your visit.
+And of course, any questions just fire away,